pwrdrvr/microapps-core/packages/microapps-cdk/README.md

   - For the time being this has only been implemented for AWS technologies and APIs
   - It is possible that Azure and GCP have sufficient support to enable porting the framework
   - CDK would have to be replaced as well (unless it's made available for Azure and GCP in the near future)
-- `microapps-publish` only supports Lambda function apps
-  - There is no technical reason for the apps to only run as Lambda functions
-  - Web apps could just as easily run on EC2, Kubernetes, EKS, ECS, etc
-  - Anything that API Gateway can route to can work for serving a MicroApp
-  - The publish tool needs to provide additional options for setting up the API Gateway route to the app
-- Authentication
-  - Authentication requires rolling your own API Gateway and CloudFront deployment at the moment
-  - The "turn key" CDK Construct should provide options to show an example of how authentication can be integrated
 - Release Rules
   - Currently only a Default rule is supported
   - Need to evaluate if a generic implementation can be made, possibly allowing plugins or webhooks to support arbitrary rules